Maurice189/VisualSorting/readme.md

 ## License

 This program is licenced under the GNU GPLv3 licence.
-For more informations please visit : href="http://www.gnu.org/copyleft/gpl.html">http://www.gnu.org/copyleft/gpl.html</a>.
+For more informations please visit : <a href="http://www.gnu.org/copyleft/gpl.html">http://www.gnu.org/copyleft/gpl.html</a>.